hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Features

-This is a mile-high summary of the features explained in the sections below:
+This is a mile-high summary of the features explained in the sections below.
+Torcs:

 - Ranks queries using multiple criteria
 - Can log query executions
 - Can find slow queries
 - Can provide execution plans for queries
-- Include three built-in query observers for different purposes
+- Includes three built-in query observers for different purposes
 - Allows custom observers to gather query execution stats with custom logic
-- Multi-data source aware, when using the same or different database engines
+- Is multi-data source aware, when using the same or different database engines
 - Automatically starts out-of-the-box when the app starts with senseful defaults
 - Saves rankings to XLSX